redis-developer/redis-hacker-news-demo/README.md

 ```

 ### DataTypes
-1. STRING - Stored as plain string format in hash key and in RedisJSON
+1. STRING - Stored as plain string format in hash key and in Redis JSON
 2. NUMBER - Same as STRING
-3. ARRAY - It won't be stored in hash, it will be only stored in RedisJSON
+3. ARRAY - It won't be stored in hash, it will be only stored in Redis JSON
 4. BOOLEAN - It can be stored as STRING, and apply queries
 5. DATE - It can be converted into timestamp, and application will use the single timezone when it's stored in db.